pallets/flask/docs/tutorial/templates.rst

 the value of it into the header block, so that both the window and page share the same title without writing it twice.

-The ``input`` tags are using the ``required`` attribute here.
+The ``input`` HTML tags are using the ``required`` attribute here.
 This tells the browser not to submit the form until those fields are filled in.
 If the user is using an older browser that doesn't support that attribute, or if they are using something besides a browser to make requests, you still want to validate the data in the Flask view.
 It's important to always fully validate the data on the server, even if the client does some validation as well.

 Log In
 ------